-The Best AWS Elastic Beanstalk Alternatives for 2023
+10 Best AWS Elastic Beanstalk Alternatives in 2024

 AWS Elastic Beanstalk is an AWS-managed service.
 It is used by startups, small & mid-sized businesses for web application development.
 As it comes pre-configured with EC2 server and is efficient at using automatic provisioning of services and resources, handling application code and environment configurations seems easier with this PaaS solution.